patchandpray/serverless-msg-api/README.md

 ### Security considerations

-API Gateway GET and POST methods require authorization via and api authentication token.
+* API Gateway GET and POST methods require authorization via and api authentication token.
-Traffic to API gateway endpoints are encrypted via SSL.
+* Traffic to API gateway endpoints are encrypted via SSL.
-Lambda Environment variables are encrypted at rest using aws lambda builtin encryption key.
+* Lambda Environment variables are encrypted at rest using aws lambda builtin encryption key.
-Dynamodb table is  encrypted at rest by setting SSES to True Optionally it is possible to additionally encrypt msg content stored in dynamodb by passing the store\_secure=True parameter on POST.
+* Dynamodb table is encrypted at rest by setting SSES to True.
+* Optionally it is possible to additionally encrypt msg content stored in dynamodb by passing the store\_secure=True parameter on POST.
 This will encrypt the msg content before storing it in dynamodb.
 This might be usefull for handling sensitive data in for example, complying with security standards or GDPR.